 The Company's headquarters are located in Redwood City, California where it leases approximately 107,000 square feet of office and laboratory space in four buildings within the same business park from Metropolitan Life Insurance Company ("MetLife").
-The Company entered into the initial lease with Met Life for a portion of this space in 2004 and the lease has been amended numerous times since then to add and subtract space and amend the terms of the lease, with the latest amendment being in 2012.
+The Company entered into the initial lease with MetLife for a portion of this space in 2004 and the lease has been amended numerous times since then to add and subtract space and amend the terms of the lease, with the latest amendment being in 2012.
 The various terms for the spaces under the lease have expiration dates that range from January 2017 through January 2020.

 As of December 31, 2012, the Company incurred\$3,600,000 of capital improvement costs related to the facilities leased from MetLife and received\$3,100,000 of reimbursements from the landlord out of the tenant improvement and HVAC allowances for the completed construction.
 The reimbursements are being amortized on a straight line basis over the term of the lease as a reduction in rent expense.
-As of March 31, 2014, the lease incentive obligation remaining was classified with other long-term liabilities on the condensed consolidated balance sheet for \$2,054,000.
+As of June 30, 2014, the lease incentive obligation remaining was classified with other long-term liabilities on the condensed consolidated balance sheet for \$1,948,000.

 As part of a restructuring plan that the Company undertook in the third quarter of 2012, the Company began the process of vacating the 101 Saginaw Drive, Redwood City, California space and marketed the space for sublease.
 In March 2014, the Company entered into a three-year sublease agreement with a subtenant, which terminates in April 2017, with the option to extend for two consecutive one-year terms thereafter.
-The sublease income is being recorded as a reduction of the Company's rent expense.
+Sublease income is being recorded as a reduction of the Company's rent expense and was\$0.1 million for the three and six months ended June 30, 2014.